CriminalPancake/void-stranger-ap/README.md

 Rod.
 To properly get the upgrade, you will have to disconnect from the server by closing the game, then get back to the brand entry screen to start again, open the chest on B002 and then connect to the server.

-2. Mon will be invisible if your locust count isn't high enough.
-For now I have made it so they are standing on a locust tile.
-Even after somebody else fixed this on their end, my game refuses to draw their sprite, so this issue might be here to stay, unfortunately.

-3. There is a bug with how UMT recompiles the game that can cause crashes when a textbox displays with different dialogue sounds.
+2. There is a bug with how UMT recompiles the game that can cause crashes when a textbox displays with different dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across the game.
 If you run into this please provide the crash message so I can fix it.

-4. During the final RPG battle, the command menu text is squished together.
+3. During the final RPG battle, the command menu text is squished together.
 This is purely visual thankfully.

 ## General options/game info
 Game Spoilers ahead, read at your own risk